SystemsAndSignalsGroup/Mito-Ageing/code/alignment/README.md

-We ran the scripts on a PBS cluster scheduler on the Imperial College London.
+We ran the scripts on a PBS cluster scheduler on the Imperial College London hpc.
 Operability may differ on other cluster types.